vikas-kumar-code/imagdent/README.md

 TESTING
 -------

 Tests are located in `tests` directory.
-They are developed with [Codeception PHP Testing Framework](http://codeception.com/).
+They are developed with [Codeception PHP Testing Framework](https://codeception.com/).
-By default there are 3 test suites:
+By default, there are 3 test suites:

 - `unit`
 - `functional`